riscv-software-src/homebrew-riscv/README.md

     $ brew install riscv-tools

-If you have macOS Mojave (10.14) or High Sierra (10.13), `riscv-tools` will be installed from precompiled binaries.
-If you do not have High Sierra or newer, `riscv-tools` will be built from source.
+If you have macOS Catalina (10.15), `riscv-tools` will be installed from precompiled binaries.
+If you do not have Catalina, `riscv-tools` will be built from source.
 It builds with the default compiler (clang), but you can specify another compiler on the command line.
 For example:

-    $ brew install --cc=gcc-8 riscv-tools
+    $ brew install --cc=gcc-9 riscv-tools

 Testing